laishuai111/docs-v2/content/influxdb/cloud/write-data/troubleshoot.md

   If some of your data did not write to the bucket, see how to [troubleshoot rejected points](#troubleshoot-rejected-points).
     {{% /note %}}

+<<<<<<< HEAD
-- `400` **Bad request**: The [line protocol](/influxdb/cloud/reference/syntax/line-protocol/) data in the request was malformed.
+- `400` **Bad request**: The [line protocol](/influxdb/cloud/reference/syntax/line-protocol/) data in the request is malformed.
    The response body contains the first malformed line in the data.
 All request data was rejected and not written.
 - `401` **Unauthorized**: May indicate one of the following:
   -  [`Authorization: Token` header](/influxdb/cloud/api-guide/api_intro/#authentication) is missing or malformed.
   - [API token](/influxdb/cloud/api-guide/api_intro/#authentication) value is missing from the header.
   - API token does not have sufficient permissions to write to the organization and bucket.
     For more information about token types and permissions, see [Manage API tokens](/influxdb/cloud/security/tokens/)
 - `404` **Not found**: A requested resource (e.g. an organization or bucket) was not found.
   The response body contains the requested resource type, e.g. "organization", and resource name.
 - `413` **Request entity too large**: The payload exceeded the 50MB limit.
   All request data was rejected and not written.
 - `429` **Too many requests**: API token is temporarily over quota.
 The `Retry-After` header describes when to try the write request again.
 - `500` **Internal server error**: Default HTTP status for an error.
 - `503` **Service unavailable**: Server is temporarily unavailable to accept writes.
 The `Retry-After` header describes when to try the write again.